15-Step Client Onboarding Checklist: Onboarding Process for Financial Services

 ALSO READ: Is This The Best CRM For Financial Advisors

 2. Set proper expectations

-Whenever you are onboarding a new client, it’s important to set the right expectations from day ones.
+When you're onboarding a new client, it’s important to set the right expectations from day ones.
 The bulk of advisor-client issues can be traced back to unmet or unclear expectations.